 When Sega introduced Sonic the Hedgehog in the early 90s, kids were enamored with the character.
 They loved the feeling of being in the game as Sonic, and beating their little brothers or sisters, who maybe were forced to play Knuckles (if they were allowed to play at all).
 Today, immersion in games is next-level, as augmented reality game experiences — like Pokemon GO — enable you to see more, feel more, and ultimately have more control than ever before.

-According to the Entertainment Software Association, the U.S. video game industry reached $36 billion in revenue last year.
+The video game industry’s revenue is set to surpass $152 billion this year.
 Surprising?
 Probably not for most.
 Social psychologist Scott Rigsby details gaming’s allure in his book Glued to Games: How Videogames Draw Us In and Hold Us Spellbound.
 Rigsby asserts that gaming has become such a big part of our lives and industry due to these natural human desires:

 - Competence – a desire to control and feel successful;